pestrela/music/traktor/README.md

 # BOME migration

-Traktor has advanced MIDI mapping ([link](#why-is-traktor-my-software-of-choice-c-advanced-midi-mapping).
-This was an important way to extend its longevitity.
+Traktor has advanced MIDI mapping ([link](#why-is-traktor-my-software-of-choice-c-advanced-midi-mapping)), which is important to extend its longevitity.\
-However every year Controllers get more complex, so it is no longer enough to map them.
+However every year Controllers get more complex, so mapping is ranging between harder to impossible.

   * [a) Impossible mapping features](#Why-I-moved-to-BOME-midi-mapping-Impossible-features)
   * [b) Possible, but with major limits ](#Why-I-moved-to-BOME-midi-mapping-Traktor-limits)